kachristensen/Current-Dnd-Campaigns/Session Notes/11 - Title - Date.md

 			- He gave us a map of the area.
 - Dominium Encampment
 	- Rem, Ria, and Lewis approached.
 Valindra and I hid in the bushes.
+	- Guy in heavy metal armor, Lord Aaron Von Krieger, member of the cathars.
+Has like a bubble head with liquid in it to keep him moist, also inflicted with secomortis plague.
+Rem knows him.